igors48/nmdService/README.md

 #### Local run
 1. Run `dev_server.bat`.
 Wait until server started;
 2. You can test appliication by visit `locahost:8080` in your browser.
-Actually it is fully functional application but without cron jobs because they are not supported by GAE development server.
+Actually it is fully functional application but without cron jobs because they are not supported by GAE development server;
+3. If server started and application works you can stop it by `Ctrl-C` and deploy it on GAE server.

+#### GAE deploy
+1. Stop local server by `Ctrl-C` if it is run;
+2. Run `ant `